-To receive financial aid, you must fulfill the standards of satisfactory academic progress as outlined in the financial aid brochure and the award letter.
+To receive financial aid, you must fulfill the standards of satisfactory academic progress.
 Additionally, if you are not in good standing with the institution (i.e., if you are on academic or disciplinary suspension), you will not be eligible for further aid or certification until you have been removed from suspension.
-A hard copy of this Financial Aid Satisfactory Academic Progress policy will be distributed to every financial aid recipient with their initial LBCC Award Notification.
-This policy will also be posted to the Financial Aid Web page at www.limbenton.edu/go/financial-aid in the "Academic Standards" area.
-Hard copies of this policy will also be readily available at the Financial Aid Office for anyone requesting a copy.
+A copy of this Financial Aid Satisfactory Academic Progress policy is available at the Financial Aid Office and online at www.linnbenton.edu/go/financial-aid in the "Academic Standards area."